A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Results and Discussions

-The objective of the customized dataset demonstration is to prove the proposed PQI robustness and correctness under real-world experiments.
-Figure 16 shows the selected customized dataset image samples and their corresponding PQI results.
-According to the figures, the proposed PQI evaluation metric is robust in a similar driving environment.
-Also, when the number of targets is increased, and some objects are occluded, the general PQI score is dropped.
+The objective of the open-source and customized dataset demonstration is to prove the proposed DQI robustness and correctness under real-world experiments.
+Furthermore, it can prove the performance of the proposed SPA-NET.
+Figure \ref{fig18:Custom} shows the selected customized dataset image samples and their corresponding DQI results.
+According to the figures, the proposed DQI evaluation metric is robust in a similar driving environment.
+Also, when the number of targets is increased and some objects are occluded, the general DQI score is dropped.
+Figure \ref{fig19:KITTI}, \ref{fig20:BDD}, and \ref{fig21:nuscenes} show the SPA-NET estimated detection quality score on the BDD100K, nuScenes, and KITTI datasets.
+According to KITTI's detection quality (Figure \ref{fig19:KITTI}), with similar image content and similar surrounding environment conditions, the SPA-NET predicted detection quality scores are similar.
+For the BDD100K's results (Figure \ref{fig20:BDD}), we concluded that the DQI score is strongly correlated with the image content.
+For instance, in Figure \ref{fig20:BDD}'s top row, all three images are at night conditions, while the DQI are higher when the surrounding objects are clearer and close to the ego vehicle.
+This behavior also agrees with the object detection algorithm's performance.
+Thus, based on these open-source datasets' results, the proposed DQI generation method can correctly present the detection quality for the surrounding environment, and the novel SPA-NET can successfully predict the DQI.